Extraordinary Procedure for online exams due to the current COVID-19 medical emergency

 The Examination Board identifies the student, through an online check of their ID card and a separate video call exclusively for the Examination Board and the student.
 Please note: before this separate video call, everyone must turn off the microphone and webcam on the public videoconference.

 For the private video call, the student must use their smartphone and, when requested, must show the Examination Board the room in which the exam is taking place.
-After this check, the student turns off the smartphone's microphone and speaker, but leave the camera switched on.
+After this check, the student turns off the smartphone's microphone and speaker but leaves the camera switched on.
 The camera must face the room's entrance/door.

 At this point, the professors of the Examination Board can simultaneously see the student, the student's PC desktop and the room's door.
 The Board proceeds with the exam and the student must reply always staring at the camera.
 The student must also show their hands at all times.

-The Board, once turned off the Meet public videoconference's audio and video, will meet on the private videoconference for the exam evaluation.
+The Board, once audio and video of the Meet public videoconference have been turned off, will meet on the private videoconference for the exam evaluation.
 Afterwards, the President will communicate the results by using the public videoconference and identifying the candidate only through their identification number.
 They will then proceed to the following candidate, following the same procedure.